Assisted suicide in the United States: New Hampshire

 In January 2025, Rep. Bob J. Lynn introduced the New Hampshire End of Life Freedom Act (HB254) to the New Hampshire legislature, which seeks to establish a legal framework for individuals with terminal illnesses to access medical aid-in-dying medication.
-On March 20th the bill was put on hold to possibly be considered later legislative session, following a 183-182 vote to table the motion, the session ended on June 26th without the bill being picked up again, effectively killing it.
+On March 20 the bill was put on hold to possibly be considered later legislative session, following a 183–182 vote to table the motion, the session ended on June 26 without the bill being picked up again, effectively killing it.

 Pennsylvania

 In April 2025, the Pennsylvania legislature introduced the Compassionate Aid in Dying Act (HB1109/SB570), which seeks to amend the Pennsylvania Consolidated Statutes, providing for compassionate aid in dying.
 HB1109 was referred to the House Judiciary Committee, and SB570 to the Senate Judiciary Committee, as of September 2025 the committees are still gathering data from public hearings and other studies.

+West Virginia

+On November 5, 2024, West Virginians voted by a majority of 50.5% to enact a ban on assisted suicide in the state's constitution.

 State power to allow and regulate

 States have the power to regulate, allow or prohibit assisted suicide.

 In 1997, in the cases of Washington v.
 Glucksberg and Vacco v.
 Quill, the U.S. Supreme Court ruled unanimously that there is no Constitutional right to assisted suicide, and that states therefore have the right to prohibit it.
 Advocates of assisted suicide saw this as opening the door for debate on the issue at the state level.

 Gonzales v.
 Oregon was brought to the United States Supreme Court in 2006.
 The court ruled that the United States Attorney General could not enforce the federal Controlled Substances Act against physicians who prescribed drugs, in compliance with Oregon state law, for the assisted suicide of the terminally ill.